BOEM OCS Areas Withdrawn from Leasing

 There are five designated Marine National Monuments (MNMs), four in the Pacific and one in the Atlantic.
-MNMs can be designated through Congressional legislation, or through Presidential Proclamation pursuant to the Antiquities Act, 54 U.S.C. § 320301.
+MNMs can be designated through Congressional legislation or through Presidential Proclamation pursuant to the Antiquities Act, 54 U.S.C. § 320301.
 Management responsibilities are shared jointly between the Department of Commerce’s National Oceanic and Atmospheric Administration and the Department of the Interior.
-Two designated MNMs specifically prohibit oil and gas leasing and development activities:
+These five designated MNMs specifically prohibit oil and gas leasing and development activities:

 - Northeast Canyons and Seamounts Marine National Monument; see Presidential Proclamation dated September 15, 2016.

-The Santa Barbara Channel Ecological Preserve is withdrawn from leasing and is reserved for scientific, recreational, and other similar uses as an ecological preserve pursuant to Public Land Order 4587, dated March 21,1969; see 34 FR 5655.
+The Santa Barbara Channel Ecological Preserve and a buffer of submerged lands adjacent to the Preserve is withdrawn from leasing and is reserved for scientific, recreational, and other similar uses as an ecological preserve pursuant to Public Land Order 4587, dated March 21,1969; see 34 FR 5655.